raquo/Laminar/website/docs/documentation.md

 )
 ```

-If you want less boilerplate for this use case, define a trivial implicit conversion from `StyleSetter[String]` to `String`, and you won't need to call `.value` manually.
+If you want less boilerplate for this use case, define a trivial implicit conversion from `StyleSetter[String, String]` to `String`, and you won't need to call `.value` manually.
 This is a bit too magicky to be included in Laminar core though.

 ### Unit and Function Helpers